PULP ARTISTS

 RALPH CARLSON

-After receiving his diploma in 1928 Carlson joined the art staff of Fawcett Publications in Robbinsdale, MN, where he became a lifelong pal of future pulp artists Norman Saunders, Allen Anderson, and Carl Buettner.
+After receiving his diploma in 1928 he joined the art staff of Fawcett Publications in Robbinsdale, MN, where he became a lifelong pal of future pulp artists Norman Saunders, Allen Anderson, and Carl Buettner.

 © David Saunders 2009